 AODA reference: IASR sections 80.18 to 80.20

-Deadline and status: January 1, 2016 deadline - Compliant
+Compliance status: Compliant

 Action(s) required: No action required.

 Background: Play is a natural and important part of a child's daily life and health development.
 Children with disabilities should have the same opportunities to play as all other children.
 Caregivers with disabilities should also have the opportunity to enjoy outdoor play spaces with their children.
 Accessible outdoor play spaces allow children and caregivers of all abilities to use play spaces together.